SeneGambiaTravel Directory

 Can I take a vehicle on the ferry?

-Yes — vehicles queue separately and pay a higher fare.
-Vehicle crossings are slower and more subject to queue delays.
+Yes — vehicles queue separately and pay more.
+Vehicle crossings are slower and more exposed to queue delays.

 Is there a direct bus from Banjul to Dakar?